dataset-vn/crowdsource-tool/docs/source/tutorials/pytorch-image-transfer-learning.md

 type: blog
 order: 30
 meta_title: Computer Vision PyTorch Tutorial
-meta_description: Label Studio tutorial for computer vision that showcases transfer learning for images using PyTorch and Label Studio.
+meta_description: Dataset tutorial for computer vision that showcases transfer learning for images using PyTorch and Dataset.
 ---

 ## Transfer learning for images with PyTorch

-It explains the basics of computer vision with Label Studio and [PyTorch](https://pytorch.org/).
+It explains the basics of computer vision with Dataset and [PyTorch](https://pytorch.org/).
 The proposed model leverages transfer learning from popular ResNet image classifier and able to be quickly finetuned to your own data.

 The example labeling config could be